Logo

 16.

-Kenneth Noye claimed not to be a violent man at the trial, and again pleaded self-defence, explaining that he had fled because the police hated him and he feared not receiving a fair trial.
+At trial Kenneth Noye claimed not to be a violent man and again pleaded self-defence, claiming to have fled because the police hated him and he feared not receiving a fair trial.

 17.

-The judge at Kenneth Noye's trial did not make any recommendation in open court on the tariff for how long Kenneth Noye should serve, but made the then-conventional written report to the Lord Chief Justice and the Home Secretary recommending a tariff of 16 years.
+The judge did not recommend a tariff in open court on how long Kenneth Noye should serve, but made the usual written report to the Lord Chief Justice and the Home Secretary recommending a tariff of 16 years.

 18.